Formulary

 Improved cycle control but requires better compliance

-Ethinylestradiol 35 mcg
+Ethinylestradiol 35 micrograms and

 Lizinna®